October 29, 2024

 The Critical Material Transparency and Reporting in Advanced Clean Energy (TRACE) Act, or H.R.8187, was introduced in Congress in April 2024 amid global momentum for supply chain tracking, digital record systems, and material recycling initiatives for batteries.
 The previous year, the Global Battery Alliance launched its battery passport pilot, featuring a digital document of a battery's complete lifecycle.
 Soon after, the EU's Battery Passport program, set to take effect Feb.
 1, 2027, was formalized through the EU Battery Regulation Amendment.

 The TRACE Act gives the secretary of energy one year to start a digital identification program to increase supply chain transparency for critical minerals employed in batteries above 2 kWh, including in EVs and grid storage systems.
-If signed into law, it would mandate collecting and sharing information about batteries, including their composition and chemistry, materials sourcing, carbon footprints, recycled content, and levels of materials recovery, as well as associated, mining-related human rights issues.
+If signed into law, it would recommend collecting and sharing information about batteries, including their composition and chemistry, materials sourcing, carbon footprints, recycled content, and levels of materials recovery, as well as associated, mining-related human rights issues.

 At their core, the TRACE Act and the EU Battery Regulation Amendment seek the sweeping digitalization and standardization of information about the raw materials in battery supply chains.
 Yet these programs will do more than facilitate the creation of globally accessible digital twins of commercial batteries.
-The EU mandate (with a broader scope than TRACE that could provide a model for future domestic legislation) and eventual adoption of exacting, progressive carbon footprint thresholds and mineral recovery rates have the potential to reshape how lithium, graphite, and other critical minerals are sourced and processed for use in utility-scale energy storage, EVs, and e-mobility devices.
+The EU policy (with a broader scope than TRACE that could provide a model for future domestic legislation) and eventual adoption of exacting, progressive carbon footprint thresholds and mineral recovery rates have the potential to reshape how lithium, graphite, and other critical minerals are sourced and processed for use in utility-scale energy storage, EVs, and e-mobility devices.

 Four key mineral compliance challenges